KarineLiuti/books-store/README.md

 # Books Store
 This is an service using Node JS to Books Store developed on Alura Course Platform.
-My goal here is no learn more about this technology.
+My goal here is to learn more about this technology.

 ## Clone
 `git clone https://github.com/KarineLiuti/books-store-casa-do-codigo.git`